 In general, I am interested in exploring and problem-solving issues related to resource management and sustainable utilization for human welfare.
-My research interests lie in management, human dimensions, economics, social sciences, socio-ecological systems, application of GIS and remote sensing, land use land cover change analysis, landscape ecology, qualitative and quantitative methods to investigate current and emerging conservation topics related to natural resources management and society.
+My research interests lie in human dimensions, economics, social sciences, socio-ecological systems, application of GIS and remote sensing, land use and cover change analysis, landscape ecology, and qualitative and quantitative methods to investigate current and emerging conservation topics related to natural resources management and society.
 My research brings an interdisciplinary approach to the study of human-nature interactions.

 “The most exciting change I see is land-use combined with community and conservation-friendly solutions that allow us to be productive and rejuvenate areas where we see bounties of biodiversity.”